-2009 Annual Water Quality Report

-Waterford Township Department of Public Works (DPW) Presents The 12th Annual Drinking Water Quality Report
+2010 Annual Water Quality Report Waterford Township Department of Public Works (DPW) Presents The 13th Annual Drinking Water Quality Report

-The Waterford Township Department of Public Works (DPW) presents its' twelfth annual Drinking Water Quality Report!
+The Waterford Township Department of Public Works (DPW) presents its' thirteenth annual Drinking Water Quality Report!
 While the Environmental Protection Agency (EPA) and the Michigan Department of Environmental Quality (MDEQ) require water utilities to report the quality of your drinking water, the DPW considers it a priority to inform you, our customers, about the safety of the water you drink and the importance of protecting our water supply.
-The DPW is also pleased to announce that there were no treatment or monitoring violations for Operational Year 2009.
-If you have any questions or desire more information about this report or any other subject related to your water quality, please contact Dave McKee (Water and Sewer Division Superintendent), Phone: 248-674-2278 Fax: 248-674-8658, Email: [dmckee@twp.waterford.mi.us](mailto:dmckee@twp.waterford.mi.us)
+The DPW is also pleased to announce that there were no treatment and only one monitoring violation for Operational Year 2010.
+The Monitoring issue is discussed under the Arsenic Section of this report.
+If you have any questions or desire more information about this report or any other subject related to your water quality, please contact Dave McKee (Water and Sewer Division Superintendent), Phone: 248-674-2278 Fax: 248-674-8658, or Email: dmckee@twp.waterford.mi.us

 Sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 The DPW utilizes wells to provide drinking water.
 As water travels over land surface or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material and can pick up substances resulting from the presence of animals or from human activity.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800)426-4791.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at (800-426-4791).